lexcia98/rge/README.md

 Once configured, you can exit out of pause menus and press Enter to move on to the game.

+## Sneaking and controllers

+- If using a controller go into the MCM for The Ultimate Dodge Mod, enable gamepad compatibility and select sneak style 1 or 2.
+Sneak Style one is that the sneak button dodges when a weapon is drawn and sneaks when one isn't drawn.
+Two is that it sneaks if you press it while not moving and dodges if you press it while moving.

 # Character Creation